Net metering in Indiana

 What is net metering?

-Net metering ensures you receive fair credit for the electricity your system produces.
-It allows you to count the electricity you generate with your system against the electricity you buy from your utility.
+In states with net metering, this policy ensures solar owners receive fair credit for the electricity their system produces.
+It allows them to count the electricity they generate against the electricity they buy from the utility.

-With net metering, you earn full retail rate credit on your electric bill for the electricity you produce and send to your neighbors.
-That means the electricity you send out receives the same value as electricity you purchase from the grid — an even swap.
+With net metering, solar owners earn full retail rate credit on their electric bill for the electricity they produce and send to their neighbors.
+That means the electricity they send out receives the same value as electricity they purchase from the grid — an even swap.

 Why net metering benefits everyone